nikhidas26/spring-boot-rest/README.md

-# Project Titile
+# Project Title
-A spring boot(1.4) app that exposes REST api by using Apache Derby Database and uses Swagger to expose the endpoints
+A spring boot(1.4) app that exposes REST api by using Apache Derby Database and uses Swagger to document the REST endpoints

 ## Getting Started